myeportal/LocalTown/README.md

 Understanding Local Town Blockchain Cryptocurrency

 What is Blockchain Technology?
-Key Features of LTBC
+Key Features of LTB
-Technical Architecture of LTBC
+Technical Architecture of LTB
-Benefits of LTBC
+Benefits of LTB

 Economic Empowerment
 Localized Monetary Policy